Kingsville Transmission Reinforcement

 The proposed pipeline will end at a new valve site located at the southwest corner of Concession Road 3 East and Graham Side Road, or at an existing valve site located at the northwest corner of Concession Road 2 East and Graham Side Road, both in the Town of Kingsville.

 A preferred route for the proposed pipeline has not been determined at this time.
+View the notice of Environmental Study for a map of the study area.

 View the We Are Here video by clicking the above photo.